Boat Excursion to Murano, Burano, and Torcello Islands

 Good to Know:

-• Minimum number of participants for the tour is 4 people (it might be that you share the tour with other people in order to run the tour, this is not a private tour)
+• The minimum number of participants for the tour is 4 people.
+As a result, you might have to share the tour with other people - this is not a private tour.

-• The tour is done in English, Italian, Spanish, French and German languages
+• The tour is led in English, Italian, Spanish, French, and German.

 Filter by Rating